-Net cash used in financing activities amounted to \$7.3 million for the year ended December 31, 2019.
-Net cash provided by financing activities amounted to \$25.5 million for the year ended December 31, 2018.
-It changed from net cash provided by financing activities to net cash used in financing activities is due to the payment for settlement of convertible debts of \$13.6 million, and decrease in proceeds from issuance of convertible debts and shares by \$16.1 million and \$11.1 million respectively.
-It is partly offset by the increase in loan from related parties by \$6.3 million.
+Net cash provided by financing activities amounted to \$2.8 million and \$12.4 million for the year ended December 31, 2021 and 2020.
+The decrease in net cash provided by financing activities was due to the decrease in net proceeds from issuance of Class A Ordinary Shares and warrants by \$12.8 million, partly offset by the increase in loan received from related parties of \$2.5 million.